martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *DHC recognition is using the principles we know from numerical taxonomy, but in a specific way* *characters are of dual nature due to the nature of urban form - one big exception*
 ***primary** characters are those focusing on elements based on relational model and their relationships*
-***patterned** characters are capturing the central tendency* *patterned characters are then used as an input for clustering aiming to distinguish DHC* *following sections detail the principle*
+***contextualised** characters are capturing the central tendency* *contextualised characters are then used as an input for clustering aiming to distinguish DHC* *following sections detail the principle*

 ### Morphometric characters